-Brooks Rainwater is the Director of the City Solutions and Applied Research Center.
+Brooks Rainwater is a Senior Executive and Director of the Center for City Solutions.
 He oversees NLC's research, research partnerships, and community engagement efforts to strengthen the capacity of municipal leaders to create strong local economies, safe and vibrant neighborhoods, world-class infrastructure, and a sustainable environment.
 Brooks' areas of expertise include economic development, urban innovation, and sustainability. >Click here for extended biography.

 James Brooks is the City Solutions Director.
 He is responsible for identifying, analyzing and reporting on best and promising practices among municipal governments in the U.S. and abroad.
 Areas of expertise include housing, neighborhood and community development, infrastructure, civic engagement, and international urbanism. >Click here for extended biography.